ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 * Name for your job while running on HPC
 * Email ID to get job status (Optional)

-Here is a table example of the description for the #SBATCH comments
+Here is a table descriptions for the most commonly used #SBATCH comments

 | SBATCH command | Description|
 | -- | -- |